RolfKoenders/Gutenberg/README.md

 # Gutenberg
 This bash script is used for releasing an Nodejs project/module.
 It follows the best practices of the git-flow.

+## What?
+It takes the project (via the path you specify) and creates the release branch.
+After that it removes the node_modules/ folder and does a fresh npm install.
+If that's done it creates the npm-shrinkwrap file and commits it to the release branch.
+The last stap is merging the release branch to the master branch and create a tag and push it to the server.
+Optionally it also does an npm publish

 ## Usage